aperkov/DecimalMacro/MINUTIAE.md

 The `Decimal` type stores its significant digits as an unsigned 128 bit value (8 \* `UInt16` values).
 So the largest supported significand is about 38.5 decimal digits.
 You can compute this with `log10(2^128 - 1)`.

-The "simple" `Decimal` initialiser can accept its significant digits as an unsigned 64 bit value (an `UInt64`).
+The `Decimal` initialiser that accepts "small" significands can be passed an unsigned 64 bit value (an `UInt64`).
 So the largest significand you can supply is about 19.3 decimal digits.
 You can compute this with `log10(2^64 - 1)`.

 ## `Decimal` parsing Locale considerations